manselmi/jaffle-shop-nasa/README.md

 [`manselmi/jaffle-shop`](https://github.com/manselmi/jaffle-shop).

 I had created `manselmi/jaffle-shop` while working at the Channing Division of Medicine at Mass General Brigham.
-At the time, I was introducting [dbt Core](https://docs.getdbt.com/docs/introduction#dbt-core) to the organization and wanted staff to have a simple "hello world"-style project to familiarize themselves with dbt. dbt Labs has their own "hello world"-style project on GitHub at
+At the time, I was introducing [dbt Core](https://docs.getdbt.com/docs/introduction#dbt-core) to the organization and wanted staff to have a simple "hello world"-style project to familiarize themselves with dbt. dbt Labs has their own "hello world"-style project on GitHub at